 Antibiotics for Sinus Infection

 Since most sinus infections are caused by viruses or allergies, antibiotics are not typically prescribed.
-When a sinus infection lingers for more than a week however, a bacterial infection becomes a suspect and antibiotics may be prescribed.
+When a sinus infection lingers for more than a week or ten days, a bacterial infection is more likely and antibiotics may be prescribed.
 Commonly prescribed antibiotics for sinus infection include:

 - Amoxicillin (Amoxil)